leangjia/blender_docs/manual/physics/fluid/type/flow.rst

    This setting defines the method used to emit fluid.

    Mesh
-      Create smoke/fire directly from the object's mesh.
+      Emit smoke/fire directly from the object's mesh.

       Is Planar
-         Tells the fluid solver that the flow object is either a single dimension i.e. a plane or the mesh is :term:`non-manifold`.
+         Defines the effector as either a single dimension object i.e. a plane or the mesh is :term:`non-manifold`.
          This ensures that the fluid simulator will give the most accurate results for these types of meshes.
       Surface Emission
-         Maximum distance in voxels from the surface of the mesh in which fluid is created (see :term:`voxel`).
+         Maximum distance in :term:`voxels <voxel>` from the surface of the mesh in which fluid is emitted.
-         Since this setting uses voxels to determine distance, results will vary depending on the domain's resolution.
+         Since this setting uses voxels to determine the distance, results will vary depending on the domain's resolution.
       Volume Emission
-         Amount of fluid to emit inside the emitter mesh, where 0 is none and 1 is Note that emitting fluid based on volume may have unpredictable results if your mesh is :term:`non-manifold`.
+         Amount of fluid to emit inside the emitter mesh, where 0 is none and 1 is the full amount.
+         Note that emitting fluid based on volume may have unpredictable results if your mesh is :term:`non-manifold`.

    Particle System :guilabel:`Fire or Smoke Only`:
-      Create smoke/fire from a particle system on the flow object.
+      Emit smoke/fire from a particle system on the flow object.
       Note that only *Emitter* type particle systems can add smoke.
       See :doc:`Particles </physics/particles/introduction>` for information on how to create a particle system.